Amazon Prime Day 2022 is fast approaching. The mega-retailer has confirmed that Prime Day deals will kick off on July 12.

 It may sound slightly odd to advise not exclusively shopping at Amazon during Prime Day, but the sales event doesn’t exist in a vacuum.
 Rival retailers very much want to get in on the action.

-So while the like of Walmart (opens in new tab), Best Buy (opens in new tab) and Target (opens in new tab) won’t have official Prime Day sales, over the course of the sales event they have been known to offer competing deals in order to steal Amazon’s thunder.
+So while the like of Walmart, Best Buy and Target won’t have official Prime Day sales, over the course of the sales event they have been known to offer competing deals in order to steal Amazon’s thunder.
 The bulk of the best deals will be found over at Amazon, but don’t be afraid to search a little further afield to ensure you’re getting the best price possible.
 You might be surprised to find that the best Prime Day discounts aren’t necessarily always on Amazon.